aunefyren/poenskelisten/README.md

 <br>
 <br>

-You need an invitation code for every user.
+You need an invitation code for every user who wants to sign up.

 <br>
 <br>